exoplatform/exo-documentation/docs/PersonalApplications.rst

 - |image5| Leaderboards display a snapshot of users with most points.

-      .. note:: For more information about the *Leadebroard*, you can take a look on Gamification :ref:`Leaderboard <Leaderboard>`.
+      .. note:: For more information about the *Leaderboard*, you can take a look at :ref:`Leaderboard <Leaderboard>` part on Gamification chapter .

 -  *Requests Received*: lists users who have sent you connection request.
 You can click Confirm to accept being as his/her contact or Ignore to refuse.